corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/monitoring-and-logging/metering-collector.md

 weight: 400
 ---

-All Corda Enterprise nodes record metering data, the metering collection tool is used to collect data from the node.
+All Corda: Enterprise Edition  nodes record metering data, the metering collection tool is used to collect data from the node.
 Node metering data can also be collected using the [metering client](../../../../../../../../en/platform/corda/4.9/enterprise/node/operating/monitoring-and-logging/metering-rpc.md).

-The metering collection tool provides a mechanism for collecting metering data from nodes and notaries running Corda Enterprise.
+The metering collection tool provides a mechanism for collecting metering data from nodes and notaries running Corda: Enterprise Edition .
 The metering collection tool is a CorDapp that includes a number of flows which return data from the node.

 ## Corda metering data

-The Corda Enterprise metering process is based on the signing of transactions.
+The Corda: Enterprise Edition  metering process is based on the signing of transactions.

 Once a transaction is signed, it cannot be modified without invalidating this signature.
 Each transaction signature is a _signing event_.
 The node records a small piece of data whenever a signing event occurs.
 This data describes which entity signed the transaction, what CorDapps and commands were involved, and the time when the signing event occurred.